Skip to content

 • 2018 Invited speaker, departmental seminar at the University of Liverpool, UK.

-• 2017 Invited keynote speaker, Extremophile Workshop, University of Alicante, Spain.
+• 2017 Invited keynote speaker, Workshop on Extremophiles, University of Alicante, Spain.

 • 2013 Invited speaker, departmental seminar at the University of Essex, UK.

-• 2013 Invited speaker, EU project MaCuMBA, Biological Station Roscoff, France.
+• 2013 Invited speaker, EU funded project MaCuMBA, Biological Station Roscoff, France.

 • 2013 Invited speaker, Gordon Research Conf.
 Marine Molecular Ecology, Hong Kong.